Book a Call

 High bounce rate

-When most visitors exit your site immediately—often measured at 70 per cent or higher—a few things could be off.
+When most visitors exit your site immediately often measured at 70 per cent or higher, a few things could be off.
 Maybe it’s the content, the visuals, or a long loading time.
-Diving deeper into analytics can show where the issues lie and whether a redesign might help.
+A closer look at analytics can show where the issues lie and whether a redesign might help.
+Sometimes your content doesn’t match what the audience expects, or the site’s structure frustrates users.
+Reviewing on-page elements, from headlines to product descriptions, can pinpoint weak spots.
+Even an upgrade to navigation or layout may reduce bounces and keep visitors genuinely engaged.

 Difficulty in mobile navigation

 At least half of global web traffic comes from smartphones or tablets.
-If your site is clumsy on smaller screens—requiring constant zooming or featuring minuscule buttons—you’re probably losing potential customers.
+If your site is clumsy on smaller screens requiring constant zooming or featuring minuscule buttons, you’re probably losing potential customers.
 A redesign that prioritises responsive layouts can solve this.
+Touch-friendly interfaces, larger fonts, and smart spacing help people find what they need without pinching, with minimal friction.
+Also, consider how users interact on mobile versus desktop, such as tapping instead of clicking.
+Making your layout device-friendly often lifts engagement and raises conversions.
+Testing across devices keeps everything running smoothly.

 Security issues